About the Division on Aging

 - Assists the Department on Aging to develop, and make public, The Sedgwick County Advisory Council’s bylaws to be reviewed annually and forwarded to the County Commission for approval.

-- Keeps minutes of each meeting to be recorded by a staff member of the Department on Aging.
+- Keeps minutes of each meeting to be recorded by a staff member of the Division on Aging.
 These minutes shall be approved by the membership and made available to the general public upon request.
-A copy of all minutes shall be maintained at the office of the Department on Aging.
+A copy of all minutes shall be maintained at the office of the Division on Aging.

 - Elects, at the first meeting of each calendar year, a chair and vice-chair.